algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 A menu will be available, accessible by pressing the `esc` "escape" key.
 It will allow us to access all the settings (audio, graphics, keys, etc.), or quit the game.

-To create the menu we will use [this videos](https://www.youtube.com/watch?v=Z8jcjy_jZyk) in which we have all the characteristics.
+To create the menu, we'll take inspiration from this video [this video](https://www.youtube.com/watch?v=Z8jcjy_jZyk).

 We you need to add a Button node for each menu option.
 Next, we need to connect the pressed signal from the buttons to the menu script to execute the corresponding actions.